jiaming-sec/cyber-security-basics/detection.md

 - Automatic triage of collated logs, machine learning.
 - Notifications and analyst fatigue.
 - Systems that make it easy to decide if alert is actual hacks or not.

+## Signatures
+- Host-based signatures
+- Eg changes to the registry, files created or modified.
+- Strings in found in malware samples appearing in binaries installed on hosts (/Antivirus).
+- Network signatures
+- Eg checking DNS records for attempts to contact C2 (command and control) servers.